Dark cocoa brioche with white chocolate chips

 - Begin stirring and add milk with previously melted butter.

 - Knead for about 10 minutes by hand or 5 minutes with electric mixer fitted with a dough hook attachment.
 Create a ball and lay it in a lightly oiled bowl.
 Cover the bowl with plastic wrap and let rise in a warm place for about 1 hour or until it doubles in volume.
+The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

 - Deflate the dough and divide it into 2 equal parts.
 Take the first part and divide it into many small parts (12 in my case).
 With your hands form a ball from each piece and lay it in a loaf tin lined with baking paper.
 Place the balls of dough in pairs until you have finished the first layer.
 Sprinkle with half of white chocolate chips and proceed equally with the second part of dough.
 Cover loosely with a plastic wrap the and let rise for another 30 - 45 minutes.